nighthawkcoders/spring-idea/README.md

 </OL>

-## Instruction for Spring/Java beginning developer
+## Instruction for Spring/Java developer

 To get started with development, you should spend time with these links: